NBA Rumors: Anthony Davis, Joel Embiid Could Form ‘Scariest Set Of Twin Towers,’ Per ‘Bleacher Report’

 — Complex Sports (@ComplexSports) April 17, 2019

-The Sixers perfectly fit the description of Anthony Davis’ preferred landing spot when he demanded a trade before the February NBA trade deadline – a team where can consistently win and contend for the NBA championship.
+The Sixers perfectly fit the description of Anthony Davis’ preferred landing spot when he demanded a trade before the February NBA trade deadline – a team where he can consistently win and contend for the NBA championship.
 Davis won’t have a hard time sharing the Sixers’ frontcourt with Joel Embiid since he could also play as a power forward.
 Hughes believes that Davis and Embiid could form the “scariest set of twin towers the league has ever seen.”

 Meanwhile, being traded to a small-market team like the Pelicans isn’t a bad thing at all for Ben Simmons.
-Moving out the shadow Embiid could help Simmons unleash his full potential and in New Orleans, he can officially become the face of the franchise.
+Moving out of the shadow of Embiid could help Simmons unleash his full potential and in New Orleans, he can officially become the face of the franchise.
 The Pelicans are aware that Davis’ departure is inevitable, but they don’t seem to have any intention of undergoing a full-scale rebuild.
 Pairing Simmons with Jrue Holiday won’t make the Pelicans an instant title contender, but surrounding them with quality players will strengthen their chance of returning to the Western Conference Playoffs in the 2019-20 NBA season.